 Mileage Reimbursement

-For 2025, the rate is set at 22 cents per mile.
+For 2026, the monetary allowance in lieu of transportation (MALT) rate is set at 20.5 cents per mile.
 Over long distances, this can add up to hundreds of dollars.
 You must report how far you travel, so tracking odometer readings ensures you receive the right amount.
-The reimbursement applies not only to cars and trucks but also to motorcycles and, in rare cases, private aircraft.

 Personally Procured Move (PPM)

-For those who prefer more control, a Personally Procured Move (PPM), also referred to as a Do-It-Yourself (DITY) Move, allows you to control every aspect of the moving process.
+For those who prefer more control, a Personally Procured Move (PPM), also known as a Do-It-Yourself (DITY) Move, enables you to manage every aspect of the moving process.

 A PPM has benefits and drawbacks.
-On one hand, you don’t have to rely on someone else to safely transport your household goods across the country to your new station.
+On one hand, you don’t have to rely on someone else to safely transport your household goods across the country to your new station, and PPM reimbursements are not taxable as long as you provide complete documentation.
 On the other hand, relocating your household by yourself across the country every few years requires significantly more time, effort, and planning.

 Per Diem